Proving a Product Caused Your Injury in Colorado

 The clock to make a legal claim typically starts the moment your injury occurs.
-Of course, there are certain times when you may not know you’ve been injured—say, when a product is shown to cause cancer.
-“Generally if it’s something chemical in nature that affects you slowly, years down the road, you get the date of when you knew or reasonably should have known that the product caused your injury,” Riegerix says.
+Of course, there are certain times when you may not know you’ve been injured—say when a product is shown to cause cancer.
+“Generally, if it’s something chemical in nature that affects you slowly, years down the road, you get the date of when you knew or reasonably should have known that the product caused your injury,” Riegerix says.

 In any event, the burden is on you to notify the company and/or a regulatory agency as soon as possible.
 This is where an injury attorney can come in handy.
 Even if you think your incident is outside the scope of a legal claim, it doesn’t hurt to ask—perhaps multiple times.

-“I always suggest getting a second opinion, because there’s always the possibility of a creative legal theory,” Dormer says.
+“I always suggest getting a second opinion since there’s always the possibility of a creative legal theory,” Dormer says.
 “Our job is to try to think creatively, not just technically.
 Sometimes really good theories and arguments are not necessarily going to come to everybody, even experienced lawyers.
 So, ask not just once, but ask a couple of different sources before you give up your right to make a claim.”

 Speak with an Experienced Personal Injury Attorney

 For more information on product liability laws, including manufacturing defects, design defects, marketing defects, and labeling, see our overview on product liability lawsuits, or reach out to an experienced personal injury lawyer for legal advice about your or your loved one’s product liability claim.

 Additional Products Liability articles